 The transition went well, but there were certainly challenges along the way—and that’s to be expected for any MSP expanding into more advanced security offerings.
 Over the years, we ended up building out several of our own security-focused tools simply because packaged solutions didn’t exist at that time.

 Fortunately, MSPs today have much richer options for platforms that offer advanced monitoring, change detection, and more—and that’s where Liongard makes an impact.
 Its automated documentation, custom alert generation, and reporting capabilities eliminate manual tasks, proactively address critical changes and allow MSPs streamlined management of their myriad clients’ environments.
 And for MSSPs, it provides that solid foundation of visibility and auditability as to how systems are configured and what changed when.

 Plan Your Work, Then Work Your Plan

 Bottom line: Being an MSSP can mean a lot of different things.
-Don’t just jump on the bandwagon because an opportunity exists—FOMO can’t be your driving force.
-Instead, focus on your MSP’s goals, the specific outcome that you want to deliver to customers and what will be uniquely compelling about it—then validate that with your customer base.
-The type of customers you serve—or those you want to serve in the future—will play a large part in your decision to become an MSSP.
-Will not being an MSSP become a liability for your clients in industries with high security needs like healthcare, government and finance?
+Don’t just sign up and jump on the bandwagon because an opportunity exists—FOMO can’t be your business’s driving force.
+Instead, focus on your MSP’s goals, the specific outcome that you want to deliver to customers, and what will be uniquely compelling about it—then validate that with your MSP’s customer base.
+The type of customers your company serves—or those you want to serve in the future—will play a large part in your decision as to whether to become an MSSP.
+Ask yourself, “Will not being an MSSP become a liability for your clients in industries with high data security needs like healthcare, government, and finance?”